gdavidbutler/pthreadChannel/README.md

 * After a Get, if the Store is empty and there are no waiting Puts, the size is decremented.
 * Before a Get, if the Store is full and there are waiting Puts, the size is incremented.

-Find the API in chanStrFLSO.h.
+Find the API in Str/chanStrFLSO.h.

 A maximum sized Channel LIFO Store implementation is provided.
 When a context is created, a size is allocated.

-Find the API in chanStrLIFO.h.
+Find the API in Str/chanStrLIFO.h.

 ### Blob